Antioxidant Definition

 In cells, antioxidants such as curcumin, glutathione, mycothiol, or bacillithiol, and enzyme systems like superoxide dismutase, can prevent damage from oxidative stress.

 Curcumin is a bright yellow chemical produced by plants of the Curcuma longa species.
 It is the principal curcuminoid of turmeric, a member of the ginger family, Zingiberaceae.
-It is obtained as a herbal supplement, cosmetics ingredient, food flavoring, and food coloring.
+It is obtained as a herbal supplement, cosmetic ingredient, food flavoring, and food coloring.
 However, in supplementation, seek out ultra-clean turmeric for maximum benefit.

 Why?